LogoLaunchSaaS

 • Granted/extended when order is paid

-• Subscription products create entitlement with status "pending", becomes "active" after first payment
+• Subscription products create entitlement with status trialing (on trial) or active (after first payment)

 • Contains period information for subscriptions